HAMM3R67/angular/DEVELOPER.md

 # Building and Testing Angular 2 for JS and Dart

+This is the change that I have made to this document at the request of Scott at DevMontain.

 This document describes how to set up your development environment to build and test Angular, both JS and Dart versions.
 It also explains the basic mechanics of using `git`, `node`, and `npm`.